microsoft/storage-as-a-service/docs/API.md

 The user must be in AzureAD.
 The user will be granted full RWX POSIX style rights in the Top Level Folder.
 They will also be given the X rights in the root folder.

-### CalculateAllFolderSizes

-POST api/Configuration/CalculateFolderSizes

-This endpoint requires a shared key that is stored in a KeyVault to access it.
-Provide the shared key in a custom header `Saas-Configuration-Api-Key`.

-This background job will calculate the folder sizes based on the files present and store the data in the MetaData of the Top Level Folder.